-Wondering which option out of light filtering, room darkening, and blackout shades will best suit your taste, style, and needs?
-Here is a detailed comparison of these three types of window treatments, while highlighting their differences and pros and cons.
+Here is a detailed comparison of these three types of window treatments, while highlighting their differences and pros and cons, so you can choose the best one for your home.

 In short, light-filtering shades allow some light to pass through and provide some privacy.
-On the other hand, room-darkening shades block out more light than light-filtering shades, but they still allow some light to enter the room.
-And blackout shades for windows completely block out all light.
+On the other hand, room-darkening shades darken the room by blocking more incoming light than light filtering shades and provide more enhanced privacy.
+And blackout shades for windows completely block out light.

-Pros and Cons of Light Filtering Shades
+What Are the Pros and Cons of Light Filtering Shades?

 Here are some of the pros and cons of light-filtering shades for windows.